Researchers found various risk factors for postoperative pulmonary complications in patients with either asthma or COPD.

 Children in the School-Based Telemedicine Enhanced Asthma Management program had more symptom-free days than children in the usual care group.

 Systemic lupus erythematosus during pregnancy is associated with an increased risk for asthma in offspring.

 Women who were exposed prenatally to polychlorinated biphenyls may have an increased risk of having children with asthma, hay fever, or eczema.

 Fractional exhaled nitric oxide measurement can diagnose asthma in patients 5 years and older.

-Asthma exacerbations may be reduced with vitamin D supplementation.
+Asthma exacerbations may be reduced in patients with eosinophilic asthma treated with benralizumab.